 Charter schools are a stream of public education that is funded through the government and taxpayers’ money but are privately run.
+They are a key element of the neoliberal education paradigm.

 Charter schools have skyrocketed in popularity in recent years—over 7,000 charter schools operate in North America—with over 3 million students enrolled.
 Charter schools have risen in popularity for many reasons—but the main factors are the variety in education that charter schools provide and the flexibility that students and parents get through these schools.